install.packages("survival")

 Then use the read_excel()

-function with the appropriate filepath to read in the data and create an object called “mydf”:
+function with the appropriate filepath to read in the breast cancer data from the mmedr folder on your home directory, and create an object called “mydf”:

 Note that R treats the \ as a special character so you either need to use / or \(\backslash \backslash\) in file paths.